-Hormones are important chemical messengers found in the body.
-In the female reproductive system, they regulate everything from libido to the menstrual cycle.
-Synthetic hormones can be administered to females with natural hormonal imbalances, and are used primarily as a form of fertility control.1
+Hormones are chemical messengers found in the body.
+In the reproductive systems of people with vulvas, they regulate everything from libido to the menstrual cycle.
+In addition, synthetic hormones can be administered to people with vulvas who have natural hormonal imbalances, though they are primarily used as a form of contraception, or birth control.1

 Hormones in the Human Body

-Estrogen is a hormone naturally produced in a female’s ovaries, as well as by the adrenal glands.
-It plays an integral role in the development of the female body and in the female reproductive system.
-Estrogen induces the development of secondary sexual characteristics in females such as breasts, pubic hair, and armpit hair.
-It also functions to regulate the menstrual cycle.
+Estrogen is a hormone mainly produced by the ovaries, as well as by the adrenal glands in smaller amounts.
+It plays an integral role in the development of the body, and the reproductive system more specifically.
+Estrogen induces the development of secondary sexual characteristics such as breasts, pubic hair, and armpit hair, and also functions to regulate the menstrual cycle.
 As a part of the reproductive system, estrogen serves to thicken the endometrial lining of the uterus in order to prepare for the potential implantation of an egg, one of the first stages of pregnancy.
-Another important hormone, progesterone, which is produced by the corpus luteum in the ovary, assists in this process.
-If a fertilized egg is not implanted, there is a decline in the amount of progesterone produced, the endometrial lining sheds, and a new menstrual cycle begins.
-On the other hand, if the fertilized egg does implant, progesterone aids the progression of the pregnancy.2
+Another important hormone, progesterone, which is produced by the corpus luteum in the ovaries, assists in this process.
+If a fertilized egg is not implanted, the amount of progesterone produced declines, the endometrial lining sheds, and a new menstrual cycle begins.
+However, if the fertilized egg does implant, progesterone aids the progression of the pregnancy.2

-When females have hormonal imbalances, they may experience side effects.
-For example, females with low progesterone production may experience irregular menstrual cycles, spotting and pain when pregnant, and frequent miscarriages.
-Females with low levels of estrogen experience infrequent menstruation, hot flashes, lack of vaginal lubrication, mood swings, and decreased libido.
-In contrast, high estrogen in females can cause weight gain, fibroids, menstrual problems, and depression or anxiety, among other side effects.
-Birth control and hormone therapies provide synthetic estrogen and progesterone replacement to help balance changes in natural hormones.
-If you believe you are experiencing any of these side effects, see a doctor.1
+When people with vulvas have hormonal imbalances, they may experience side effects.
+For instance, individuals with low progesterone production may experience irregular menstrual cycles, spotting and pain when pregnant, and frequent miscarriages.
+Individuals with low levels of estrogen often experience infrequent menstruation, hot flashes, lack of vaginal lubrication, mood swings, and decreased libido.
+In contrast, high levels of estrogen can cause weight gain, fibroids, menstrual problems, and depression or anxiety, among other side effects.
+Birth control and hormone therapies provide synthetic versions of estrogen and progesterone to help balance changes in these natural hormones.
+We recommend consulting a doctor if you are experiencing multiple of these side effects.1